Rieyanshi/todo-app/README.md

 ![3d29c728-08c2-4a11-b77f-97781f3848f2](https://github.com/Rieyanshi/todo-app/assets/86876634/98cbd35c-6cc8-4c28-b8f2-7780fcd9ebf6)

 # Simple-React-To-Do-Application
 To-Do application built using ReactJS and Redux, it offers a clean and intuitive user interface, allowing users to seamlessly add, view, and delete tasks.
-With the ability to mark tasks as completed with persistent storage using local storage sp asks are saved even after a page reload.
+With the ability to mark tasks as completed with persistent storage using local storage so tasks are saved even after a page reload.

 ## Features